 Ultimately, for reasons explained below, this litigation largely failed in spite of some evidence that Reglan manufacturers provided the FDA and physicians misleading information about the risks of using the drug, and minimized the chances of these permanent injuries.

 In May 2009, Reglan drug injury lawyers petitioned the Judicial Panel on MultiDistrict Litigation (JPML) for consolidation and coordination of Reglan injury cases.
 This type of coordination, called MultiDistrict Litigation (MDL), allows the cases to be combined before one federal judge for the purpose of common discovery.

-In 2016, many of these cases have settled and few lawyers -- including our law firm -- are seeking these cases.
-The lack of an MDL and the troubles suing generic manufacturers was fatal.
+In 2019, most of these cases have settled and few lawyers are seeking these cases.
+The lack of an MDL and the troubles suing generic manufacturers was fatal to this litigation.